Chemistry Engineering

 Course Structure

-The Astrophoria Foundation Year is carefully designed to provide students with both subject-specific knowledge and the academic skills required to succeed at undergraduate level.
-Teaching is divided into three terms, with courses tailored to your chosen degree pathway – Chemistry, Engineering Science, or Materials Science – alongside shared modules in Preparation for Undergraduate Studies.
+The Astrophoria Foundation Year is carefully structured to equip students with both subject-specific knowledge and the essential academic skills needed to thrive at undergraduate level.
+Teaching is organised across three terms, with courses designed to match your chosen degree pathway – Chemistry, Engineering Science, or Materials Science – while also including shared modules in Preparation for Undergraduate Studies.
+These modules focus on developing critical skills such as academic writing, research techniques, communication, and independent study, ensuring that students are fully prepared for the demands of university-level education.

 Year 1